mramshaw/Data-Cleaning/README.md

 Lets start with our first dataset.

-The first thing is to have a look at the data. here we will use the `head()` command to inspect the first 5 records of our input file (`head` is an old
+The first thing is to have a look at the data.
+Here we will use the `head()` command to inspect the first 5 records of our input file (`head` is an old
 \*nix command meaning show the ___head___ of the specified file; and the `\` character has long been used in \*nix as a continuation character; here the